If you have a collection account, most people’s first thought is to pay it off.

 But will paying off a collection help your credit score?

 Not unless the collection agency removes the account from your report altogether.

 If paying a collection account doesn’t help your score, what can you do?

-In this article we will discuss some strategies you can use to remove collection accounts to increase your credit score.
+This article discusses strategies you can use to remove collection accounts to increase your credit score.

 RATE SEARCH: Check Current Mortgage Rates and Get Approved

 How Bad Do Collection Accounts Hurt Your Credit Score?

 Collection accounts can destroy your credit score.
 A single collection account could drop a credit score by as much as 100 points.
 Your payment history makes up 35% of your overall credit score, according to FICO.

 If you have collections on your credit report, then you’re probably wondering if you pay off the collections, will it improve your credit score?
 There are many different opinions on this matter, but the short answer is no.